stellar-deprecated/horizon/docs/content/endpoint/transactions_single.md

-+++
+---
-date  = "2015-05-04T14:52:29-07:00"
+id: transactions_single
-draft = false
+title: Transaction Details
-title = "Transaction Details"
+category: Endpoints
-+++
+---

 The transaction details endpoint provides information on a single transaction within the ledger.
 The transaction hash provided in the `hash` argument specifies which transaction to load